StreamUI/electron-ssr/README.md

 ### A different approach: Server-Side Rendering in Electron

 I stumbled upon this article in my rabbit hole:  [The ultimate Electron app with Next.js and React Server Components](https://medium.com/@kirill.konshin/the-ultimate-electron-app-with-next-js-and-react-server-components-a5c0cabda72b).
-I ended up not going this direction as I deeply dislike NextJS, but later I stumbled upon Datastar and HTMX and remembered this article and I wondered if I could adapt the idea to work with HTMX / Datastar instead.
-Potentially I could get this working with just bare React 🤔
+I ended up not going this direction as I deeply dislike NextJS, but later I stumbled upon Datastar and HTMX and remembered this article and I wondered if I could adapt the idea to work them instead.
+Potentially I could also get this working with just bare React 🤔

 The result is Electron SSR - a library that lets you use server-side rendering patterns directly in your Electron app without dealing with IPC.